Margaret Marshall Saunders –The Storyteller and a Woman ahead of her time.

 It was during this period that she was encouraged by a family friend to try her hand at writing.
 Dr. Theodore Rand (who later became the Chancellor of McMaster University) had a hunch that Margaret's true calling would be as a writer.
 Margaret decided to try a few short stories, but nothing truly came of it.

-In 1892 while she was visiting her brother in Meaford, Ontario, she heard the story of a dog that was rescued by Mr. Walter Moore (the father of her sister-in-law, Louise Moore).
+In 1892 while visiting her brother in Meaford, Ontario, she heard the story of a dog that was rescued by Mr. William Moore (the father of her sister-in-law, Louise Moore).
 This event inspired her to write the story of Beautiful Joe, a canine autobiography of a Meaford area dog, rescued from a brutal owner who had chopped off his ears and tail.
 She decided to enter the story in a literary contest sponsored by the American Humane Education Society.
 In her book the Moore family became the Morris Family, and she relocated the story to a small town in Maine, USA as per the contest rules.
 Also, because female authors were not popular at the time, she disguised her sex by not using her first name Margaret, instead using her middle name Marshall.
 Beautiful Joe written by Marshall Saunders was finally submitted... and won!

 The book was first published in 1893 and quickly became the first Canadian book to sell more than a million copies.
 By 1900, over 800,000 copies had sold in the U.S., 40,000 in Canada and 100,000 in the United Kingdom.
 And by the 1930's worldwide sales were over 7 million copies.